-Integrating letter shapes into relevant pictures is more effective than just associating letters with a relevant picture, as occurs in typical alphabet friezes.
+When teaching children sound-letter relationships, integrating letter shapes into relevant pictures has been shown to be more effective than just associating letters with a relevant picture, as occurs in typical alphabet friezes/charts.
 The embedded picture mnemonic on the right below is thus more likely to help learners remember the letter C and the main sound it represents than the image on the left.

 You can watch US expert Dr David Kilpatrick explaining this at 18:40 on the video clock here, read about it on p272 of his excellent, accessible book, or read relevant research for yourself here, here, here and here.

-Consonants are grouped in voiced-voiceless pairs from left to right by sound type (stops, nasals, fricatives, glides, liquids) with front-of-the-mouth sounds at the top, and back-of-the-mouth sounds at the bottom.
-Keeping voiced-voiceless pairs together helps you explain why they sometimes use each other’s spellings e.g. the /v/ in ‘of’, the /s/ in ‘is’, ‘please’ and ‘scissors’.
+Consonants in the set are grouped in voiced-voiceless pairs by sound type (stops, nasals, fricatives, glides, liquids).
+Keeping voiced-voiceless pairs together helps you explain why they sometimes use each other’s spellings e.g. the /v/ in ‘of’, the /z/ in ‘is’, and the /s/ in ‘pretzel’.